Neil Gaiman: Comics

 Gaiman wrote two series for Marvel Comics.
 Marvel 1602 was an eight-issue limited series published from November 2003 to June 2004 with art by Andy Kubert and Richard Isanove.
 The Eternals was a seven-issue limited series drawn by John Romita Jr., which was published from August 2006 to March 2007.

 In 2009, Gaiman wrote a two-part Batman story for DC Comics to follow Batman R.I.P. titled "Whatever Happened to the Caped Crusader?" a play-off of the classic Superman story "Whatever Happened to the Man of Tomorrow?" by Alan Moore.
 He contributed a twelve-part Metamorpho serial drawn by Mike Allred for Wednesday Comics, a weekly newspaper-style series.
 Gaiman and Paul Cornell co-wrote Action Comics #894 (December 2010), which featured an appearance by Death.
 In October 2013, DC Comics released The Sandman: Overture with art by J. H. Williams III.
 Gaiman's Angela character was introduced into the Marvel Universe in the last issue of the Age of Ultron miniseries in 2013.

 Gaiman oversaw The Sandman Universe, a line of comic books published by Vertigo.
 The four series — House of Whispers, Lucifer, The Books of Magic, and The Dreaming — were written by new creative teams.
 The line launched on 8 August 2018.

+After teaming with Colleen Doran for a series of graphic novel adaptations based on his short stories "Troll Bridge", "Chivalry", and "Snow, Glass, Apples", Gaiman and the Terry Pratchett estate chose Doran to adapt Good Omens into graphic novel form, and to self publish the work via the Pratchett estate's Dunmanifestin label.
+It was financed on Kickstarter where it became a record-setter in less than a week as the top fan-supported and top-earning comics project in the history of the platform.